RUIYUANXia/RUIYUANXia/README.md

 ### Hi there 👋

+- 😄 I'm a fourth year UBC student major in Computer Science
+- 🌱 I’m currently learning Django and Kubernetes
+- 👯 I’m going to join the Activision / Demonware family in September
+- 📫 How to reach me: xiaruiyuan2002@gmail.com

 <!--
 **RUIYUANXia/RUIYUANXia** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.